 What is the Farmer Letter on Climate Change Solutions in Agriculture?
 Who is behind the Farmer Letter?

 The Farmer Letter on Climate Change Solutions in Agriculture came out of concerns of farmers and advocates active with the National Sustainable Agriculture Coalition (NSAC).
 Farmers and ranchers are on the front lines of the climate crisis, and they have real solutions to offer to reduce greenhouse gas emissions, improve carbon sinks and adapt to greater weather extremes – but resources are needed.
-The letter will be sent to Congressional members and leaders with USDA in the spring of 2020 to lift up farmer voices in the national conversations about the climate crisis and what is needed to address these issues.
-Member organizations of NSAC will circulate the Farmer Letter for sign-on now through the spring of 2020.
+The letter will be sent to Congressional members and leaders with USDA in the summer of 2020 to lift up farmer voices in the national conversations about the climate crisis and what is needed to address these issues.
+Member organizations of NSAC will circulate the Farmer Letter for sign-on now through the summer of 2020.

 Why do this now?